foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 After using several hashtags included "cake decorating", I started to research another popular baking topic: frosting.

+The content piece I was sharing used buttercream frosting.

 Buttercream is a very popular type of frosting that is used to decorate cakes.
-Knowing this, I started to type out buttercream to see what would pop up.
+I started to type out "buttercream" to see what hashtags would pop up.
 <p>
-The content piece I was sharing used buttercream frosting.
-Circled in red where the most relevant hashtags to my content.
+Circled in red where the most relevant hashtags that I added to my pin.

 <Center><H2> 4.
 Don't Forget About Seasonality!</Center></H2>
 <img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/image0%20(3)(1).jpeg" width="45%" height="45%" align="right" style="margin:0px 20px">